When you're cutting calories or cutting down on sugar, you may try other sweeteners. All of the following sweeteners are approved by the FDA.

 "An adult weighing 165 pounds would have to drink more than 19 cans of diet soda or consume more than 107 packets a day to go over the recommended level," the American Cancer Society says.

 Some people have reported that aspartame gives them headaches or dizziness or affects their moods, but studies haven't linked those symptoms to aspartame.
 If you have phenylketonuria (PKU), a rare metabolic disorder, avoid aspartame, because it contains phenylalanine.
 Any product containing aspartame has a warning label about that.

-What It Is: Saccharin has been around since the late 1800s, when a researcher spilled the chemical compound on his hand and realized it tasted sweet.
+What It Is: Saccharin has been around since the late 1800s, when a researcher spilled the chemical compound on their hand and realized it tasted sweet.
 It’s between 300 and 500 times sweeter than table sugar and best known as Sweet’N Low.

 The Scoop: In the 1970s, saccharin got a warning label after lab tests in rats suggested a possible link to bladder cancer.
 "Since then, more than 30 studies demonstrated that the results found in rats were not relevant to humans, and that saccharin is safe for human consumption," the FDA's web site states.
 Saccharin no longer carries a warning label.